Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

 \subsection{Neutron Star Heating and Background X-Rays}

-The effects of magnetic monopoles falling into neutron stars was explored thoroughly in \cite{Kolb:1984yw}.
-Once a monopole has fallen into the neutron star, neutrons will interact with the monopole, decay via catalysis, and release their mass energy into lighter particles.
-The power radiated by all of the monopole catalyzed decays will heat the neutron star, increasing it's x-ray radiation.
-Constraints come from limiting the diffuse x-ray signal to be below that of the observed soft x-ray background.
+The effects of magnetic monopoles falling into NSs was explored thoroughly in Ref.\cite{Kolb:1984yw}.
+Magnetic monopoles cause nearby neutrons to decay and release their mass energy as lighter particles.
+The power radiated by all the monopole-catalyzed decays heat the NS, increasing its x-ray radiation.
+Constraints come from limiting the diffuse x-ray signal to be below the observed soft x-ray background.
 This same analysis can be applied to EMBHs.

-This picture is complicated by annihilation effects, and the potential type II superconducting core of neutron stars.
-Annihilation of EMBHs will reduce the active number in the star (and not blow up the star) and thus reduce the x-ray signal.
-However, a type II core will prevent EMBH annihilation, whereas a different core, one that transitions to a type I superconductor or to an exotic state of matter may offer little resistance to annihilation.
+This picture is complicated by annihilation effects and uncertainty around what lies at the NS core.
+EMBH self annihilation reduces the number able to catalyze nucleon decay, and, therefore, the resulting x-ray signal.
+EMBHs cannot annihilate in NSs with a type II superconducting core, whereas a core that transitions to a type I superconductor or to an exotic state of matter may offer little resistance to annihilation.
 This uncertainty will be discussed below.

-The neutron star must first capture a passing EMBH.
-The escape velocity is about $\sim 0.3 c$.
-An EMBH entering the neutron star at these velocities will be lose energy due to friction with the electron fermi gas in the neutron star \cite{1998AcPPB..29...25K}.
-We estimate the neutron star stopping power using \eqref{fermifric} above, where now $E_f \sim 100$ MeV is the electron fermi energy, $n_e\sim10^{36}$cm$^{-3}$ is the electron density inside of a neutron star, and $v$ is the velocity of the infalling EMBH \cite{1984NuPhB.236..255H}.
-Numerically we find that a neutron star with 10 km radius will be able to capture the entire relevant mass range of EMBHs.
+The NS must first capture passing EMBHs.
+They lose energy due to friction with the NS's electron Fermi gas \cite{1998AcPPB..29...25K}.
+We estimate the stopping power using Eq.\eqref{fermifric}, where $E_f \sim 100$ MeV is the electron Fermi energy, $n_e\sim10^{36}$cm$^{-3}$ is the electron density, and $v$ is the velocity of the infalling EMBH which we take to be the escape velocity $\sim 0.3 $ \cite{1984NuPhB.236..255H}.
+Numerically we find that a NS with a 10 km radius can capture the entire relevant mass range of EMBHs.